 See trail map on SchweizMobil • Komoot • OutdoorActive

-For the full trail, actual walking time is about 4 hours, but I’d plan about 5-6 hours to allow for time to admire the waterfall and take pictures.
-If you are starting in Betlis, plan for about 3 hours.
+From the Weesen parking, walking time is about 3h30, but allow more time to admire the waterfall and take pictures.

 The first hour from Weesen to Betlis is on a paved road along the lakeside.
 The last 2 mins before Betlis is a narrow one lane road where you’ll need to watch carefully for the occasional car.